brimdata/super/book/src/super-sql/expressions/intro.md

 ## Expressions

-As in SQL and typical programming languages,
-SuperSQL expressions perform calculations, logical comparisons, data manipulation, complex value creation, and so forth.

 Expressions are used within [pipe operators](../operators/index.md) and [SQL clauses](../sql/index.md) to perform computation utilizing an operator's input values, literal values, function calls, and